Enel: Osage Wind LLC

+In December 2024, United States Court of International Trade Judge Jennifer Choe-Groves ruled the defendants "liable for conversion, trespass and continuing trespass of the Osage Mineral Estate" and ordered Enel to remove all of the turbines by December 2025.
+Choe-Groves ruled Enel had "committed trespass by extracting minerals from the Osage illegally," and ordered Enel in addition to pay $300,000 in damages and millions in legal fees.
+Enel immediately appealed the ruling.

 El Salvador

 Enel had to exit the El Salvador electricity market after a long dispute with the Government of El Salvador.

 Article 109 of the Constitution of El Salvador states that underground natural resources are the country's property and the government should not allow a foreign company to be the sole proprietor of geothermic generation.
 Both parties came to a settlement in 2014, but no details have been released.

 Slovakia

 Enel had been demanding over €94 million from the Ministry of Economy of Slovakia in compensation for lost earnings it claims to have incurred as price proposals were rejected by the Slovakian Regulatory Office for Network Industries (URSO).

 Meeting with Vladimir Putin immediately prior to 2022 Russian invasion of Ukraine

-In early 2022, Enel and acting CEO Francesco Starace came under criticism for meeting in person with acting President of Russia Vladimir Putin to discuss massive Russian investments & sanction exemptions, just over a week prior to the 2022 Russian invasion of Ukraine.
+In early 2022, Enel and acting CEO Francesco Starace came under criticism for meeting in person with acting President of Russia Vladimir Putin to discuss massive Russian investments and sanction exemptions, just over a week prior to the 2022 Russian invasion of Ukraine.